It’s Summertime! Get Out of the House!

 At St.David’s, we are lucky enough to have a school forest as part of our property, as well as a wonderful city nature trail behind that, leading to a bridge that goes over Minnehaha Creek.
+We enjoy it all year round, from snowy winter days to sunny blue sky summer days, from checking out the budding trees in the spring to finding beautiful colored leaves in the fall.
 We can say, without a doubt, that getting out into nature is of tremendous benefit to young children.

 Today was no exception.
 Being the last day of school, the children were, shall we say, a little squirrelly.
 There was some misbehavior.
 We agreed: let’s get out onto the Minnetonka Trail.
 The difference was immediate.
 The children became calmer, more regulated, and more focused.
 Their attention was turned away from using potty words and throwing sand, and toward what they were discovering in the woods.
 “A worm!
 I see a worm!”
 “Look, there’s a yellow bird.
 Wait, there’s another one!”
 We pointed out the milkweed, and asked them what ate that.
 They remembered from last summer.
 “Monarch caterpillars!”